JGarza4903/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
 Based on the output of the linear regression, it appears that the variables "vehicle_length", "vehicle_weight", "spoiler_angle", "ground_clearance", and "AWD" all had a non-random impact on the mpg values in the dataset.
-This is indicated by the significant p-values for these variables in the "Pr(>|t|)" column of the "Coefficients" table.
+This is shown by the significant p-values for these variables in the "Pr(>|t|)" column of the "Coefficients" table.

-The slope of the linear model is not considered to be zero, as all of the coefficients in the "Coefficients" table are significantly different from zero (as indicated by the significant p-values in the "Pr(>|t|)" column).
+The slope of the linear model is not zero, as all of the coefficients in the table are significantly different from zero (as indicated by the significant p-values in the "Pr(>|t|)" column).

 As for the effectiveness of the linear model in predicting mpg of MechaCar prototypes, it seems to be fairly effective.
 The R-squared value of 0.7149 indicates that about 71.5% of the variance in the mpg values can be explained by the model, and the F-statistic of 22.07 with a p-value of 5.35e-11 indicates that the model is significant.
 However, there is still room for improvement, as the adjusted R-squared value of 0.6825 indicates that some of the variance in the model could be explained by overfitting.